 Attractions in New York

-There are a million things to do in New York City; here are just a few suggestions (and see the links below for more ideas).
+There are a million things to do in New York City but here are a few ideas (see links below for more).

 Statue of Liberty – A symbol of freedom throughout the world.
 Take the ferry, then climb the interior staircase to the crown (and take some New Yorkers with you; chances are, they haven’t done this, either).

-Empire State Building – Sure, other buildings are taller, but do they have as good a view of New York City?
+Empire State Building – Sure, other buildings are taller, but do they have as good a view of Manhattan?
 The observation deck in this Art Deco masterpiece isn’t free, but is worth it.